CSCI-4830-002-2014/hackathon_yelpweather/README.md

 ## Method

 1. Temperature, time, review count
-2. You could find keywords that may correlate with the weather dataset
+2. You could find keywords that may correlate with the trends in the weather dataset

 ## Bias